 It is also important to note that the ELS messages continually rotate through the router's buffers.
-To stop and restart the ELS message use to stop the scrolling to start scrolling
+To stop and restart the ELS message, use

+CTRL/s to stop scrolling CTRL/q to start scrolling.

 You can also capture the ELS output to a file.
 To do this, start a script file or log file from your location when telneting to a router.
 You can also do this by attaching a PC to the router's console port and starting a log file from within the terminal emulation package.
 Customer Service may need this information to diagnose a problem.